graeme-lockley/event-store/event-store-kotlin/README.md

 ## 🏛 Architecture Principles

-This implementation follows **Clean Architecture** and **Hexagonal Architecture** principles:
+This implementation follows **Pure Hexagonal Architecture** (Ports & Adapters):

+- **Domain (Core)**:
-- **Domain Layer**: Pure business logic, no framework dependencies
+  - Pure business logic with no framework dependencies
-- **Application Layer**: Use cases and repository/service interfaces
+  - Domain entities (Event, Topic, Consumer, Schema)
+  - Domain services (business use cases)
+  - Ports (interfaces) defining what the domain needs from outside
-- **Infrastructure Layer**: Concrete implementations (file system, HTTP, validation)
+- **Infrastructure (Adapters)**:
+  - Implements the ports defined by the domain
+  - File system repositories, HTTP clients, validators
+  - Can be swapped without changing domain code
+- **Interfaces (Primary Adapters)**:
+  - HTTP routes (Ktor) that drive the application
-- **Interface Layer**: Ktor routes and DTOs
+  - DTOs for API communication

-This separation ensures:
+### Key Benefits:

+- **Domain Independence**: Domain code has no dependencies on infrastructure
-- Testability: Each layer can be tested independently
+- **Testability**: Domain can be tested with mock adapters
-- Maintainability: Changes in one layer don't affect others
-- Flexibility: Easy to swap implementations (e.g., database instead of files)
+- **Flexibility**: Easy to swap implementations (e.g., database instead of files)
+- **Maintainability**: Clear separation of concerns, changes isolated to specific layers
+- **Port-Driven**: Domain defines what it needs (ports), infrastructure provides it (adapters)

 ## 🤝 Contributing